DJj123dj/DJj123dj/README.md

 <img src="https://apis.dj-dj.be/cdn/djdjdev/logo-monochrome.png" width="200px">

 In 2019, I founded DJdj Development.
-It's a group of developers who create interesting projects together!
+It's a group of developers that create interesting projects related to discord!
-Our main goal is to create qualitative open-source projects for everyone!
+We're mostly known for qualitative & customisable open-source projects!

 Our first project was Open Ticket, a popular open-source ticket bot!
 Then we also created 2 discord bots that everyone can host!
 One for minecraft, the other one for a calculator!
 Check out all our projects on our website!